joshua-devops/tokenizer/README.md

-# tokenizer -- A simple way
+# tokenizer -- A simple way of tokenizing a string

 Demonstration of how to tokenize a string in Ruby using regular expressions.